squinkylabs/SquinkyVCV/docs/clipboard-format.md

 ### Documentation

 It would be a nice courtesy to users and other developers if modules would document how they interoperate with the portable sequence format.
-Especially for modules where it might not be obvious how the notes in this format might map the the data structures of other modules.
+Especially for modules where it might not be obvious how the notes in this format might map to the data structures of other modules.

 ## Sample code for writing a note